dustyroom-studio/quibli-doc/_docs/grass-shader.md

 ### Texture and Color Parameters

-- **BaseMap** The 2D sprite to be used as a grass blade.
-The parameter is operating a single-channel of the texture.
-We included a collection of these textures in Quibli.
-Alternatively, you can use your own textures.
+- **BaseMap** Texture with alpha channel defining the shape of a grass blade.
+We included a collection of these textures in Quibli, but you can of course use your own textures.

-- **Alpha Clip Threshold** This parameter controls how much alpha to cut out from the texture.
+-
+- **Alpha Clip** Threshold at which the 'Base Map' alpha channel is cut off.

-If you make the grass blade image to falloff into the alpha gradually, the _Alpha Clip Threshold_ can be useful in making the grass thicker or thinner.
+If you make the grass blade image to falloff into the alpha gradually, the _Alpha Clip_ can be useful in making the grass thicker or thinner.
 {: .notice--info}

 - **Top Color** The color of the upper part of the grass blade.
 This color and the color from the _Bottom Color_ parameter are interpolated.

 - **Bottom Color** The color of the lower part of the grass blade.
 This color and the color from the _Top Color_ parameter are interpolated.

-- **Emission** The color of glowing.
+- **Emission** Color added to the final grass shading value.
+Useful to adjust the look of the whole material, including wind, gusts, etc.

-- **Shadow Strength** Increases the intensity of the received Unity's native shadow.
-At the minimum value _Shadow Strength_ bypasses the received shadow, at the maximum value the shadow is fully displayed.
+- **Shadow Strength** Controls intensity of the shadow coming from the main light of the scene.
+The value of 0 results in ignoring shadows, the value of 1 results in completely black color in the shadowed regions.

 ### Wind Motion Parameters

 The set of parameters for controlling the shader displacement reminiscent of wind swaying.

-- **Wind Speed** How fast the material displaces the object.
+- **Wind Speed** How fast the material displaces the mesh vertices.

-- **Wind Intensity** The amount of the object's deviation from its initial position.
-In other words, it is how strong the movement is.
+- **Wind Intensity** The amount of the object's deviation from its initial position, i.e. how strong the movement is.

 - **Wind Frequency** The scale of the sway intervals.
 Higher values result in denser, more fine-grained noise.

-- **Wind Direction** The direction of the motion.
+- **Wind Direction** General direction of the wind motion around Y axis.

-- **Wind Entropy** Sets the amount of noise that introduces nonlinearities to the object’s motion.
+- **Wind Turbulence** Sets the amount of noise that introduces non-linearity to the object’s motion.

 ### Wind Gusts Parameters